How to appeal a private parking ticket

 You must appeal within 28 days of the rejection by the parking company.

-The service is free to motorists so you probably have nothing to lose but will cost parking companies £27 each time a motorist appeals!
+The service is free to motorists so you probably have nothing to lose but will cost parking companies at least £27 each time a motorist appeals!

 P.O.P.L.A does not allow personal hearings.
 We think it is the right of every citizen to be able to present their case personally.
 They accept postal and emailed appeals only.

 Motorist’s appeals will not be handled by an adjudicator rather an “assessor” For issues which an “assessor” must consider and grounds for appeal please see our comprehensive section below.